 The requirement for compliance with Annex I (Article 5 (5) Sentence 1) has been in place since May 26, 2022, and has not been postponed.

 In Germany, the respective state authorities are responsible for the surveillance of the laboratories for compliance with the IVDR.
 They also check whether laboratories are complying with the MPBetreibV and thus explicitly ensure compliance with the Rili-BÄK.
-If your laboratory is accredited according to ISO 15189, DAkkS is responsible for monitoring the implementation of the standard.
+If your laboratory is accredited according to ISO 15189, DAkkS monitors the implementation of the standard.

 a) The IVDR makes concrete demands on laboratories